 Staggers usually clear up within 1-2 days if stock are given a diet containing no lolitrem B.

-Lolitrem B is very stable in hay or silage so care should be taken in purchasing these from Standard endophyte pasture.
+Lolitrem B is very stable in hay or silage so care should be taken in purchasing these if made from Standard endophyte pasture.

 Janthitrems are alkaloids produced only by AR37 endophyte.
 AR37 produces no peramine, lolitrem B or ergovaline.